All The Great Features of eSpatial within Salesforce

 Visualize and analyze your data using multiple map types including; Pin, Radius, Drive Time, Bubble, Hot Spot and Regional Heat Maps.

 Customize every part of your map from the pin size, color and shape, to the basemap your pins sit on.

 Plan, optimize, and share trips with start and stop times.
-Export routes to Google Maps and export stops to CSV.
+Export route legs to Google Maps and export stops to CSV.

 Balance and align territories built manually or from a file, collaborate on territory management including delegation, and export territories to CSV and PowerPoint.

 Create, save, and share maps, collaborate with other users, publish maps via public URL or embed on your website, and export maps to PowerPoint, PDF, JPG, and CSV.

 One of the biggest benefits of eSpatial for Salesforce is that you have direct access to your Salesforce data within eSpatial.

 You can import any records that you have access to within Salesforce. eSpatial follows the same permissions laid out by your salesforce admin for different users.
 You can filter the data before importing so that you have an always up to date map of this month’s opportunities, for example.

 You can also create new Salesforce records from within eSpatial.
 This is particularly useful when sales representatives are in the field and come across a new lead.
 They simply drop a pin on their location and create a new lead from the information pop up box.